ConvergePanelRESEARCH • VERIFY • GOVERN

 It can help research and review the policy claims in a public communication before publication.
 The communication itself — editorial framing, language choices, audience considerations — remains the responsibility of the human team.

-How does this help when AI research is challenged publicly?
+How does documented AI review help when civic research is challenged publicly?

 A documented multi-model review trail shows that AI-assisted research was reviewed systematically, that disagreements were flagged, and that the research was not simply the output of a single unchecked AI query.
-This supports organizational credibility when research quality is questioned.
+This supports organizational credibility when research quality is questioned and demonstrates the due diligence applied before publishing.

-Should we disclose when we used AI tools in civic communications?
+Should civic organizations disclose when they used AI tools?

 Transparency practices vary by organization and context.
 As a general principle, disclosing AI tool use in research is good practice for civic organizations whose credibility depends on information integrity.
-Consult your organization's communications policy and legal guidance.
+Consult your organization's communications policy and legal guidance for your specific disclosure obligations.

 Explore related pages